+[[JZ2MG: overall, I think the tense it confusing.
+In the into, we use present and conclusion we use past, need further clarification.
+What is your preference]]

 Introduction

-The initial ENCODE release in 2012, along with other targeted functional genomic data, have motivated many integrative studies, some of which have focused on cancer genomes.
+The initial ENCODE release in 2012, along with other targeted functional genomic data, have motivated many integrative studies, some of which have focused on cancer genomes1-8.
 Specifically, functional genomics data have been used to investigate cancer in three ways.
-First, they enable researchers to evaluate the molecular functional impact of non-coding mutations (i.e., the vast majority of variants in cancer genomes) and to develop non-coding annotation “elements” (eg enhancers) for testing for recurrent mutations and drivers in cancer cohorts.
-1-6 Secondly, by incorporating genome-wide features (such as replication timing, methylation, and expression profiles), functional genomics data sets have been used to estimate background mutation rates (BMR) in these elements.
-BMRs vary widely over the genome, and better estimates enable more accurate identification of recurrent mutations.
-Finally, ENCODE data sets have been used to link non-coding elements and organize them into regulatory networks, which have been used to gain systems-level perspectives of cancer.
+First, they enable researchers to evaluate the molecular functional impact of non-coding mutations -- the vast majority of variants in cancer genomes -- and to develop non-coding annotation “elements” (e.g., enhancers)7,9-12.
+Secondly, by incorporating genome-wide features (such as replication timing, methylation, and expression), functional genomics data sets can be used to estimate background mutation rates (BMR), which vary widely over the genome13-15.
+Precise BMR calibration enables us to accurately identify recurrently mutated annotation elements across cancer cohorts as candidate drivers16-18.
+Finally, ENCODE data and other genomic data sets have been used to link non-coding elements and organize them into regulatory networks, which have been used to gain a systems-level perspective on cancer19-21.

-The new release of ENCODE data has a number of improvements over the last release, which was mainly focused on a limited number of cell types using RNA-seq, DNase-seq and ChIP-seq assays8.
+The new release of ENCODE data has a number of improvements over the last release, which was mainly focused on a limited number of cell types using RNA-seq, DNase-seq and ChIP-seq assays22.
 The new release has two new directions.
 First, it considerably broadened the number of cell types using the original assays.
 As such, the main ENCODE encyclopedia aims to utilize these to provide a general annotation resource applicable across many cell types.
 Second, ENCODE also expanded the number of advanced assays on several "top-tier" cell lines (e.g. STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE).
-Many of these lines are associated with various types of cancer, including those of the blood, breast, liver, and lung (K562, MCF-7, HepG2, A549, see Fig 1).
-Such rich functional assays and annotation resources in the new ENCODE release allow us to characterize these non-coding regions in depth and construct a customized ENCODE companion resource for Cancer genomics (which we dub ENCODEC).
-This resource consists of a set of annotation files and codes available online (see supplement).
-It comprises three main parts: a background mutation rate model, compact annotations, and regulatory networks.
+Many of these cell lines are associated with various types of cancer, including those of the blood, breast, liver, and lung (K562, MCF-7, HepG2, A549, see Fig. 1).
+Such rich functional assays and annotation resources in the new ENCODE release allow us to characterize these non-coding regions in depth and construct a customized ENCODE companion resource for Cancer genomics (which we dub EN-CODEC).
+This resource consists of a set of annotation files and codes available online (see suppl.).
+It comprises three main parts: background mutation rate models, compact annotations, and regulatory networks.
 We detail each of these parts below and provide illustrations of how they may be used to interpret cancer genomes after combining mutation and expression profiles from large cancer cohorts such as from the TCGA.

-In particular, with a much wider selection of cell types, ENCODEC provides substantially more functional genomics data that can be better matched to specific cancer types of interest, allowing a demonstrably improved background mutation rate estimation.
+In particular, with a much wider selection of cell types, EN-CODEC provides substantially more functional genomics data that can be better matched to specific cancer types of interest, allowing a demonstrably improved background mutation rate estimation.
 In addition, for a number of well-known cancer cell types, it incorporates a large battery of data on histone marks with various more specialized assays.
-For example, in several model tumor types, we incorporated STARR-Seq data, which directly measures the genome wide enhancer activities, to accurately define core enhancers and used Hi-C and ChIA-PET data for accurate enhancer-gene linkage prediction.
+For example, in several model tumor types, we incorporate STARR-seq data, which directly measures the genome-wide enhancer activities, to accurately define core enhancers and used Hi-C and ChIA-PET data for accurate enhancer-gene linkage prediction.
 Consequently, relative to generic annotations, it constructs more compact annotations to maximize statistical power in the determination of mutationally burdened regions.